How to Choose A Doggy Daycare in NYC

 Here are key things to look for during your visit:

-• Cleanliness: The daycare should be clean, well-maintained, and free of unpleasant odors.
+Cleanliness: The daycare should be clean and well-maintained.
 Clean facilities = healthy environment for your dog.

-• Supervision: Ask about the staff-to-dog ratio.
+Supervision: Ask about the staff-to-dog ratio.
 It’s important there are enough trained staff members to properly supervise the dogs.
-A good daycare should have trained professionals who are knowledgeable in dog behavior and first aid.
+A good daycare should have trained professionals who are knowledgeable in dog behavior, body language, and first aid.

-• Space: The daycare should have enough space for dogs to move around freely.
-Adequate space for play and rest is crucial for your dog’s well-being.
+Space: The daycare should have enough space for dogs to move around comfortably.
+Adequate space for play and rest (!!!) is crucial for your dog’s well-being.
 Bonus points if they have an outside space (or take the dogs outside!).

 3. Inquire About Services and Activities

-• Playgroups: Some doggy daycares organize playgroups where dogs can socialize with others.
-Ask if the daycare groups dogs by size, age, or temperament to ensure compatibility.
+Playgroups: Some doggy daycares organize playgroups where dogs can socialize with others.
+As mentioned above, ask if the daycare groups dogs by size or temperament to ensure compatibility.

 4. Ask About Health and Safety Policies